Your sustainable exchange stay at WU

 Your green travel to Vienna

-If you travel to Austria from a European country, you should check if there is an existing bus or train connection.
+If you travel to Vienna from a European country, please check if there is a bus or train connection.
 Provided you have been nominated for an exchange through the Erasmus+ program (within the new program generation 2021-2027), you have the possibility to receive a green travel grant.
 If this applies to you and you need more information, please contact the international office at your home university.

 If you are traveling by plane from an overseas country, check if you can book a direct flight.
 If this is financially possible for you, it is the greener alternative to flights with stopovers.
 Also keep in mind that some airlines offer compensation payments that can be added to your ticket price.